 I’m always on the lookout for natural products that are good for the skin.
-If they’re also good for the hair then we’ve got ourselves a winner.
-Castor oil is very versatile, and can be used topically on the skin or to nourish the hair.
-Here are 10 ways to use castor oil for beautiful skin and hair.
+If they’re good for the hair, too, then we’ve got ourselves a winner.
+Castor oil is a versatile oil that can be used for both skin and hair care.
+Have you ever wondered how to use castor oil?
+Wonder no more….
+Here are 10 ways to use this amazing oil from home.

 What Is Castor Oil?

-It has also been commonly used as a laxative, a detoxifier, and a treatment for coughs and colds.
+The oil has also been commonly used as a laxative and a treatment for coughs and colds.
 What most people don’t know is that castor beans are rich in ricin, one of the most deadly and poisonous substances on the planet.
-In fact, just one bean can kill an adult.
+In fact, just one milligram can be fatal.
 This infamous bean has even been used as a biological weapon.

-Castor oil has anti-bacterial and anti-fungal properties, making it a natural remedy to prevent and treat blemishes and acne.
-It may seem counter intuitive, since oily skin is thought to cause acne, but castor oil is a great cleanser to unclog pores and get rid of blackheads.
+Castor oil has both anti-bacterial and anti-fungal properties, which makes it a natural remedy to prevent and treat blemishes and acne.
+It may seem counterintuitive, since oily skin is thought to cause acne, but castor oil is a great cleanser that unclogs pores and gets rid of blackheads.

 The idea behind its effectiveness is the concept that like attracts like.
-Because oil dissolves oil, castor oil shines at pulling out dirt, sebum, and makeup residue from the pores, and it does it without drying or irritating the skin.
+Because oil dissolves oil, castor oil is magical at pulling out dirt, sebum, and makeup residue from the pores, and it does so without drying or irritating the skin.

 The fatty acids in castor oil make it a luxurious moisturizer, humectant, and emollient.
-An emollient smooths and softens skin, making it softer and more elastic, while a humectant locks in moisture.
-Wrinkles are partly caused when moisture in the skin declines with age.
+An emollient smooths and softens skin, whereas, a humectant locks in moisture.
+Wrinkles are partly caused from a lack of moisture in the skin, which declines with age.

-It deeply penetrates the delicate area around the eyes that is prone to fine lines and wrinkles.
+Castor oil deeply penetrates the delicate eye area that is prone to fine lines and wrinkles.
 Apply a small amount of oil underneath each eye before you go to sleep.
 It will soften dry, scaly skin, and prevent premature aging thanks to the antioxidants in castor oil.

 3. Relieves Inflammation

-Castor oil boosts circulation, promoting healthy blood flow, which makes the complexion more supple and vibrant.
-It reduces swelling and puffiness as well.
-The main fatty acid, ricinoleic acid, is anti-inflammatory and can be applied topically to reduce inflammation and relieve pain.
+Castor oil boosts circulation and promotes healthy blood flow, making the complexion more supple and vibrant.
+It reduces swelling and puffiness, as well.
+The main fatty acid within the oil, ricinoleic acid, is anti-inflammatory and can be applied topically to reduce inflammation and relieve pain.

 Apply castor oil to sore muscles and arthritic joints.
 I like to rub it on my lower back when I feel the muscles being pulled and strained.
 Watch the video below to see how castor oil is used for joint pain.

-Castor oil is a natural humectant, retaining moisture in the skin and hair, by preventing water loss.
-The oil is comprised of triglycerides that retain moisture in the skin, making it an amazing remedy for dry and aging skin.
-It’s especially good in the winter when humidity is low.
+Castor oil is a natural humectant, it retains moisture in the skin and hair, by preventing water loss.
+The oil is comprised of triglycerides that lock in moisture, making it an amazing remedy for both dry and aging skin.
+It’s especially good in the winter months when humidity levels are low.

-Castor Oil can be used to treat fungal infections, such as ringworm and athlete’s foot.
+Castor oil can be used to treat fungal infections, such as ringworm and athlete’s foot.
 Soak a cloth or band aid with castor oil, and apply to the infected area.
 Undecylenic acid is the anti-fungal agent in the oil that combats fungus and candida.
-It is also anti-bacterial and anti-microbial, making it useful for treating, not only yeast, but bacteria and mold as well.
+It’s also anti-bacterial and anti-microbial, making it useful for treating, not only yeast, but bacteria and mold as well.

-We all have various types of fungi and bacteria living on our skin.
-It becomes problematic when they grow out of control, becoming potentially harmful.
+It’s normal to have various types of fungi and bacteria living on our skin.
+It becomes problematic, and potentially harmful, when these micro-organisms grow out of control.
 Candidiasis is a common skin infection characterized by an itchy, red rash, commonly occurring in warm, moist areas like the armpits and groin.

 6. Wart Removal Treatment

-Warts are common in both children and adults, and can be very annoying to get rid of.
+Warts are common in both children and adults.
+They can be highly annoying to get rid of.
 They’re typically found on the hands or feet, but can appear anywhere on the body.
-Some warts will disappear on their own, however, some will not.
+Some warts will disappear on their own, however, some can be really stubborn.
 One valid reason to remove them, besides being unsightly, is they can spread to other parts of the body.
 They can also be painful if bumped, causing them to bleed and possibly spread.